Arelle/ixbrl-viewer/README.md

 ## Running Unit Tests

-In order to run the javascript unit tests you need to make sure that you have the following javascript dependencies installed:
+In order to run the javascript unit tests you need to make sure that you have the following javascript dependency installed:
-    * jest@23.6.0
     * babel-plugin-transform-es2015-modules-commonjs

 Run the following command to run javascript unit tests: